History of bonsai: Modern bonsai

 By the beginning of the 1970s, these trends were beginning to merge.
 A large display of bonsai and suiseki was held as part of Expo '70, and formal discussion was made of an international association of enthusiasts.
 Three monthly magazines were started this year: Bonsai Sekai, Satsuki Kenkyu, and Shizen to Bonsai.
 In 1975, the first Gafu-ten (Elegant-Style Exhibit) of shohin bonsai (13–25 cm (5–10 in) tall) was held.
 So was the first Sakufu-ten (Creative Bonsai Exhibit), the only event in which professional bonsai growers exhibit traditional trees under their own names rather than under the name of the owner.
 It was organized by Hideo Kato (1918–2001) at Daimaru Department Store in Tokyo.

 The first World Bonsai Convention was held in Osaka during the World Bonsai and Suiseki Exhibition in 1980.
-Nine years later, a series of World Bonsai Conventions was launched by the newly-formed World Bonsai Friendship Federation (WBFF) in Omiya.
-These conventions attracted several hundreds of participants from dozens of countries and have since been held every four years at different locations around the globe: 1993, Orlando, Florida; 1997, Seoul, Korea; 2001, Munich, Germany; 2005, Washington, D.C.; 2009, San Juan, Puerto Rico; 2013, Jitan, Jiangsu, China; 2017, Saitama, Saitama, Japan; and 2022's virtual convention in Perth, Australia which replaced the one originally scheduled a year earlier but was postponed because of the COVID-19_pandemic.
+Nine years later, a series of World Bonsai Conventions was launched by the newly formed World Bonsai Friendship Federation (WBFF) in Omiya.
+These conventions attracted several hundreds of participants from dozens of countries and have since been held every four years at different locations around the globe: 1993, Orlando, Florida; 1997, Seoul, Korea; 2001, Munich, Germany; 2005, Washington, D.C.; 2009, San Juan, Puerto Rico; 2013, Jitan, Jiangsu, China; 2017, Saitama, Saitama, Japan; and 2022's virtual convention in Perth, Australia, which replaced the one originally scheduled a year earlier but was postponed because of the COVID-19 pandemic.

 The final trend supporting world involvement in bonsai is the widening availability of specialized bonsai plant stock, soil components, tools, pots, and other accessory items.
 Bonsai nurseries in Japan advertise and ship specimen bonsai world-wide.
 Most countries have local nurseries providing plant stock as well, although finding specimen bonsai is more difficult outside Japan and bonsai enthusiasts will often start with local trees that have not been pre-shaped into candidate bonsai.
 Japanese bonsai soil components, such as Akadama clay, are available worldwide, and local suppliers also provide similar materials in many locations.
 Specialized bonsai tools are widely available from Japanese and Chinese sources.
 Potters around the globe provide material to hobbyists and specialists in many countries.

-Bonsai has now reached a world-wide audience.
+Bonsai has now reached a worldwide audience.
 There are over fourteen hundred books on bonsai and the related arts in at least twenty-eight languages available in over one-hundred-and-ten countries and territories.
 A few dozen magazines in over thirteen languages are in print.
-Several score of club newsletters are available on-line, and there are at least that many discussion forums and blogs.
+Several score of club newsletters are available online, and there are at least that many discussion forums and blogs.
 Educational videos and just the appearance of dwarf potted trees in films and on television reach a wide audience.
 There are at least a hundred thousand enthusiasts in some fifteen hundred clubs and associations worldwide, as well as over five million unassociated hobbyists.
 Plant material from every location is being trained into bonsai and displayed at local, regional, national, and international conventions and exhibitions for enthusiasts and the general public.